rnx2024/RF-Model-for-Job-Rejection/README.md

 2. Implemented regularization for higher accuracy

 ```
-# Define and configure the RandomForestRegressor with regularization
+# Define and configure the RandomForestClassifier with regularization
 rf_model = RandomForestRegressor(
     n_estimators=100,  # Keep the number of trees to 100
     max_depth=10,  # Limit the depth of each tree to prevent overfitting
     min_samples_split=5,  # Require at least 5 samples to split a node
     min_samples_leaf=2,  # Ensure at least 2 samples exist in each leaf node
     max_features='sqrt',  # Limit the number of features considered at each split
-    random_state=42,
+    random_state=42
+    oob_score=True,
 )
 ```
 - By using max-depth of 10, the decisions trees don't grow too complex and memorize the training data to avoid overfitting.